Lixouri

 Lixouri (Ληξούρι) is a town and a municipality in the island of Kefalonia, the largest of the Ionian Islands of western Greece.

 It is the main town on the peninsula of Paliki, and the second largest town in Kefalonia after Argostoli and before Sami.
 It is located south of Fiskardo and west of Argostoli.
 Since the 2019 local government reform it is one of the three municipalities on the island.
-It has one municipal unit: Paliki.
+It has one municipal unit that is coterminous with the municipality: Paliki.

+This region is renowned for its numerous beaches, including Xi, Fteri, and Petani, which are celebrated for their natural beauty and crystal-clear waters.

 History

-The town was founded when citizens of ancient town Pale/Pali found a new location for a town.
-The town was named after Paleas or Pileas, one of the four sons of the mythical king Kefalos (the island was named after king Kefalos).
+Lixouri was founded when citizens of the ancient town of Pale/Pali found a new location suitable for inhabitation.
+The new town was named after Paleas or Pileas, one of the four sons of the mythical king Kefalos (the island was named after king Kefalos).
 The old city was abandoned completely by the 16th century, but some ancient ruins can still be seen north of the town.
 The oldest document which contains the name "Lixouri" was sent in 1534 by local authorities to the Senate of Venice.
 In the 19th century Lixouri was a popular tourist destination; Richard Strauss visited the town.
-Many houses were destroyed in the earthquakes on January 23, 1867 and in August 1953.
+Many houses were destroyed in the earthquakes on January 23, 1867, and in August 1953.
 In the early 1950s the Royal Family of Greece sent their children for summer holidays to Lixouri.
 In the 1990s Lixouri increased in popularity as a tourist destination and some larger hotels were built south of the town near the beaches.